the-pudding/svelte-starter-4/README.md

-# Svelte Starter
+# Svelte Starter 4

+**NOTE**: This is no longer maintained.
+It uses Svelte 4.
+For Svelte 5, use the active [starter template](https://github.com/the-pudding/svelte-starter-4).

-This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).
+This [starter template](https://github.com/the-pudding/svelte-starter-4) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).

 ### Notes
 * _Do not use or reproduce The Pudding logos or fonts without written permission._